 Counseling is a way for you to address any concerns or challenges you’re experiencing in your life.
 In counseling, you meet with a trained mental health professional who will help you identify, understand, and address your current concerns and challenges.

-A counselor can help you learn new skills or tools you can use to handle your stresses, learn better communication skills, change negative thought patterns, identify your strengths, and increase your self-care.
+A counselor can help you learn new skills or tools you can use to handle your stresses, change negative thought patterns, identify your strengths, communicate your needs more clearly, and increase your self-care.
 Counseling is confidential, so no one except you and your counselor will know what you talk about.
 Meeting with a counselor can help you make the changes that are under your control and gain the tools you need to live your life as you’d like.

 Go ahead and ask for help even if you’re not sure that your problem is big enough to need counseling.
 Counselors can help you figure out what might be going on and what you could do about it.
 They also can make referrals to other services.
 Just about everyone can be helped from counseling at some time in their life.
 Counselors have probably worked with many people with concerns like yours.
 Counseling usually takes only an hour per week or every other week, but you can choose how often you want to see your counselor.
 You continue to go to counseling only for as long as you feel it’s helpful.